scivision/PyLivestream/README.md

     * from phone Periscope app, go to Profile -&gt; Settings -&gt; Periscope Producer and see your Stream Key.
       The "checking source" button will go to "preview stream" once you do step #2.
     * from computer web browser, go to  [Periscope Producer](https://www.periscope.tv/account/producer) and Create New Source.
-2. Put the hexadecimal stream key into `periscope.key`
+2. Put the hexadecimal stream key into `~/periscope.key`
 3. Run Python script for Periscope with chosen input

     ScreenshareLivestream periscope